-The MUSC Weight Management Center offers a wide range of non-surgical and research programs, for those individuals who decide that bariatric surgery is not for them.
+Across campus, the MUSC Weight Management Center offers a wide range of non-surgical and research programs, for those individuals who decide that bariatric surgery is not for them.

-This multidisciplinary team evaluates the patient before surgery and provides education and treatment after surgery.
-This team delivers medical, nutritional, and psychological care, and looks at lifestyle changes following surgery.
+MUSC believes in the team approach to your weight loss and maintenance journey.
+Our strong interdisciplinary team evaluates the patient before surgery and provides education and treatment after surgery.
+This team delivers surgical, medical, nutritional, and psychological care, and looks at lifestyle changes following surgery.

 The first step on your journey to bariatric surgery is to determine if bariatric surgery is right for you.
-If it is, then there are twelve steps that you need to complete on your journey.
-If bariatric surgery is not right for you, but you still are determined to lose weight, you can explore some of our non-surgical weight loss options offered by the MUSC Weight Management Center.
+If it is, then there are steps that you need to complete on your journey.
+If bariatric surgery is not right for you, but you still are determined to lose weight, you can explore some of MUSC's non-surgical weight loss options offered by the Weight Management Center.

 MUSC Health's bariatric surgery program has been recognized for its expertise in delivering specialty care.